 ESTR (?) {i} The ESTR command sets (queries) the Exceedance Start Index (for both displays).
 The parameter i is a waterfall index [0].
-This command is valid only when the Measurement Group is FFT or Octave.
+This command is not valid when the measurement group is swept-sine.
 ESTP (?) {i} The ESTP command sets (queries) the Exceedance Stop Index (for both displays).
 The parameter i is a waterfall index [0].
 Remember, the records are numbered starting from 0.
 The last record is the number of stored records minus one.
 The exceedance calculation can not proceed if the stop index is greater than the number of records stored in the waterfall buffer minus one.
-This command is valid only when the Measurement Group is FFT or Octave.
+This command is not valid when the measurement group is swept-sine.
 EPCT (?) {i} The EPCT command sets (queries) the Exceedance Centile (for both displays).
 The parameter i is a centile from 1 to 99.
-This command is valid only when the Measurement Group is FFT or Octave.
+This command is not valid when the measurement group is swept-sine.
 EXCE d, i The EXCE command starts the exceedance centile calculation for display d.
 The parameter i selects a Trace [15] to store the result.
-Display d must be paused or done with waterfall storage on and records stored in the waterfall buffer.
+Display d must be paused or done with waterfall storage on and records stored in the waterfall buffer using the active measurement only save option.
 Waterfall display is not required to be on.
 The result is stored in a data trace and has the same measurement type as the waterfall measurements.
-This command is valid only when the Measurement Group is FFT or Octave.
+This command is not valid when the measurement group is swept-sine.